 Alice C. Linsley

-President Trump's Twitter account was closed permanently.
-I believe that Twitter made the right decision and should have shut down the account sooner.
-President Trump’s followers are a diverse group.
+Twitter made the right decision and should have shut down Trump's account sooner.
+Though the Media sometimes portrays President Trump's followers as a homogeneous group of rightwing fanatics, Trump’s followers are a diverse group.
 Unfortunately, some resemble cult members in their behavior.

 Trump supporters fear that their hero will be silenced by all the social media platforms.
 This is naive.
 The platforms thrive on celebrities and often give them a pass when they violate community standards.
 Mr. Trump lost his privileges at Twitter, but we will hear from him again.